RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/code/README.md

 In the program maliciousPickle.py there is a creation of a normal pickle file into which data was pushed and if we execute the following commands: cat payload.pkl, hexyl payload.pkl we can see the data that was pushed

-The best programs:
+**The best programs: receiver-all.py && sender-all.py
-receiver-all.py
-sender-all.py